Ayesha-da/Amazon_Vine_Analysis/README.md

 There is negligible percentage of vine reviews and so it is safe to say there is no bias towards reviews and having a paid Vine reviews makes almost no difference in the percentage of 5-star reviews.

 Additional analysis
-Additional analysis can be performed by analyzing reviews across various star ratings to determine the consistency of finding
+- Analysis can be performed by analyzing reviews across various star ratings to determine the consistency of results.
+- Additional analysis can be performed on different categories of products to support the statement.